Wisdom Teeth Removal Without Opioids

 Transparency and Convenience...

-Our greatest emphasis is your safety.
-We determine the safest technique possible for you based on your health history, state-of-art 3d scans, anatomy, and a pre-anesthetic evaluation.
+We determine the safest technique possible for you based on your health history,

-You get Up to Date Equipment
+Rely on Up to Date Equipment and Tools...

-We only use the best, most reliable, and most up-to-date tools to make sure your procedure is as safe, comfortable, and painless as possible.
+Whether you are having wisdom teeth removal without opioids or another procedure done, know that we only use the best, most reliable, and most up-to-date tools to make sure your procedure is as safe, comfortable, and painless as possible.

 Our on-site pharmacy makes it easier for patients to obtain the finest possible care, which is our first focus.
 The majority of our patients will want immediate pharmaceutical access.
 By allowing patients to fill their prescriptions in the clinic, you may save them a trip and ensure that they are able to take their meds on time.

-State of the art equipment
+State of the Art Equipment

 In addition to teaching surgery and anesthesia, Dr. Babiuk, has extracted more than 200,000 teeth and completed a total of 15 years of oral study, covering all facets of oral and facial procedures.
 He continues to hone his skills through continuing education so that you receive the most recent and up-to-date information.
 Click here to Read more about Dr. Babuik.